mjordan/drupal_field_limit_tester/test_results/results.md

 Based on this behavior, it seems likely that this JavaScript is contributing heavily to the very long scripting and rendering times shown in the pie chart above.
 To confirm this, I dug deeper in Chrome's performance tool, which revealed that that the main JavaScript library loaded by the node edit form took approximately 30 seconds to execute of the 43 seconds required to render the edit form.

-To test this, I retrieved the popluated node edit form via curl.
-This version of the form is identical to the version served up to a graphical browser, but does not execute any JavaScript or layout rendering.
+To provide a control for the impact of executing JavaScript, I retrieved the popluated node edit form via curl, authenticated as the "admin" user.
+The HTML markup and node field content in this version of the form is identical to the that served up to a graphical browser, but does not execute any JavaScript or layout rendering.
 The time required to simply download the populated node edit form vs. download and render it is shown here:

 !['Chart showing rendering of the GUI node edit form vs. markup and data only'](node_edit_form_gui_vs_curl.png)